DEBtox information

 In 2018/2019 we have developed the free, open source, user-friendly, Windows-based, standalone software openGUTS in a Cefic-LRI funded project.
 In my (admittedly biassed) opinion, this is the best GUTS software out there.
 There is also a Matlab version of openGUTS with the same engine and roughly the same functionality, which served as the blueprint and testing platform for the standalone software.
 Both can be downloaded from the dedicated openGUTS website.
 OpenGUTS only contains the simplest GUTS cases GUTS-RED-SD and GUTS-RED-IT.

 There is also a BYOM package for GUTS that allows all GUTS cases to be run.
-Links to other freely-downloadable software (such as two R-packages for GUTS, and several other standalone versions) are collected over here.
+Links to other freely-downloadable software (such as two R-packages for GUTS, a web-based application, and several other standalone versions) are collected over here.
 In the book, we also present the results from a ring test with 11 software implementations.
-Not all of them are available yet for free-downloadable yet (they will be included in the software section of this website when they do), and the ring test is in need for an update.
+Not all of them are freely-available yet (they will be included in the software section of this website when they do), and several have actually been discarded in the meantime.

 Ring test information